gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 #### Disadvantages

 - Couples the structure of the test to the structure of the implementation.
-- Usually slower than hand-written test doubles.
+- Usually less performant than hand-written test doubles.